ABOUT PENNY HARVEST

 Penny Harvest History

 The Penny Harvest was adopted as the flagship program for the Young Philanthropists Foundation in 2007, beginning on a small scale as it ran in only 14 schools.
-Since then, Penny Harvest runs in 15 school districts, with 50 schools participating in the program.
-Throughout the years, Penny Harvest students have granted over $200,000 back to the Colorado community, with micro grants given to 267 nonprofit organizations
+Since then, Penny Harvest runs in 11 school districts, with 60 schools participating in the program.
+Throughout the years, Penny Harvest students have granted over $500,000 back to the Colorado community, with micro grants given to 189 nonprofit organizations just this last year!

 Since 1991, children between the ages of four and fourteen have been converting their natural compassion for others into action by collecting pennies and turning those pennies into grants for community organizations.
 The Penny Harvest shows young people they have the ability to change the world by introducing them to the power of philanthropy and service during their formative years.
 As children help others they develop their generosity and moral character, and they learn through practice the skills and responsibilities of democratic participation.